hazeycode/brucelib/modules/audio/README.md

 var audio_mixer = audio.Mixer.init();
 ```

-Call `Mixer.mix` periodically, i.e. from your audio callback to get mixed sampled out.
+Periodically call `Mixer.mix` with a buffer, i.e. from your audio callback, to get mixed samples out.

 Currently `Mixer` is limited to 16 input channels and stereo output.
 But this will be configurable in future revisions.